inbeom/c11n/README.md

     ---
     :external:
       :google_drive:
-        :email: [EMAIL ADDRESS OF YOUR GOOGLE ACCOUNT]
+        :client_id: [CLIENT ID OF YOUR GOOGLE PROJECT]
-        :password: [PASSWORD FOR YOUR GOOGLE ACCOUNT]
+        :client_secret: [CLIENT SECRET OF YOUR GOOGLE PROJECT]
         :spreadsheet_key: [KEY OF SPREADSHEET CONTAINS LOCALES FOR YOUR APPLICATION]
         :worksheet_number: [0-BASED INDEX OF YOUR WORKSHEET]
     :type: [TYPE OF YOUR PROJECT: android, ios, rails]